Fzhou1997/Machine-Learning-Kaggle-Disease-Spread-Prediction/README.md

 <p align="middle">
     <strong>
-        Exploring machine learning architectures for predicting the spread of infectious diseases in synthetic population graphs
+        Exploring machine learning architectures for predicting the spread of diseases in synthetic population graphs
     </strong>
 </p>